How to write a limerick? (A complete guide)

 Which grieved that old lady of France.
 (A)

 A limerick consists of five lines total.
-The first, second, and last lines should share the same ending sound, which we'll call sound "A." For the middle two lines, use a different shared ending sound, which we'll call sound "B."
+The first, second, and last lines should share the same ending sound, which we'll call sound "A."

 The sounds "A" and "B" should be distinct from each other.
 Your limerick's rhyme arrangement will look like this: